 Welcome to my portfolio!
-If the wall of text below doesn't look too bad and you don't mind hearing the story behind the name, I'll fill you in on what the heck this Fern and Fernweh thing is.
+If the wall of text below doesn't look too bad and you don't mind hearing the story behind the name, I'll fill you in on what Fern and Fernweh is.

 Fern and Fernweh are not the names of two people, but rather an attempt to make a catchy sounding title with a dash of depth.
 I'd like to say it's a summary of both the inspiration and subject matter of my photography.
 It's a bit weird and cryptic, but it's grown on me and I'm thinking I'll keep it.
 Besides, I already made the business cards.